 This worked beautifully…okay, well not exactly beautifully.
 It was hard.
 It showed us a lot of weaknesses that we had in our budget and the way that we managed money.
-But it also gave us the courage that we could in fact make this work.
+But it also gave us the courage that we could, in fact, make this work.

-So if you’re wanting to transition into world of stay-at-home-momdom, start tricking yourself into living on one income now.
+So if you’re wanting to transition into the world of stay-at-home-momdom, start tricking yourself into living on one income now.
 It won’t be easy, but it will allow you the time to adjust as necessary before you make that leap.

 Make a Plan

 Just like you need to start using only one income before you become a stay-at-home mom, you need to develop a plan – a.k.a. a budget.
 If you don’t already have a budget in place, now’s the time to make one, but instead of making one with both of your incomes, you need to make it with only one income.
 (PS.
 If you need help setting up a budget online, try Personal Capital – it’s free. 🙂 )